sabpdo/portfolio-sabpdo/docs/assignments/assignment2.md

 ## Scrapbook of comparables

 ### Duolingo

 ![picture description](/assets/images/A2/duolingo_gamification.jpg)

 At the core concept of Duolingo lays its gamification of language learning.
-Could we gamify social interaction and good privacy habits?
+Could we integrate periodic reminders and streak tracking to keep track of good privacy habits?

 ### Lyft